Type of Journey

 During a Botswana trip, herds of elephants are an iconic sight to see.
 One can also witness endangered animal species.
 These include spotted hyenas, black rhinos, cheetahs, and African wild dogs.
 These animal species are dispersed in many areas around the country.

 Travelers can observe the unusual desert-adapted creatures of Botswana.
 Gemsbok, eland, and Kalahari lion, are some of them.
-The five of the shy animals of the country namely aardwolf, meerkat, aardvark, porcupines, and bat-eared fox are also seen.
+The five shy animals of the country namely aardwolf, meerkat, aardvark, porcupines, and bat-eared fox are also seen.

 Botswana offers incredible birdwatching opportunities.
 Along with wildlife enthusiasts, birders also find this country a haven.
 It is home to more than 600 bird varieties, both migratory and endemic.
 Due to the wide range of ecosystems, birds inhabit various parts of the country.
 Fish Eagle is the signature bird of Botswana.
 It is often found across the country’s waterways.